danschnurp/czech-railway-lights-analysis/railway_datasets/readme.md

 # Czech Railway Traffic light detections from YouTube channels Parníci CZ and strojvedoucicom
 This dataset provides traffic light detections extracted from YouTube videos using the **YOLOv5mu** and **YOLOv10m** object detection model.
-The videos are in **1080p and  720p resolution at 60 and 30 frames per second** (fps).
+The videos are in **1080p at 60 frames per second** (fps).
 The dataset is stored in the JSON file format.

 - datasets on Google Drive - https://drive.google.com/drive/folders/1NIlhyW1fIZfiFyOGCTeXyf0pdiRoDbbF?usp=share_link